50 breathtaking photos of Bhutan to make you pack your bags and go

 For the umpteenth time, the beauty of Bhutan overwhelms me.

 I’ve been in the country for almost three weeks, but every time I look around, it feels like I’m seeing the country for the first time.
 No matter which direction you look, everything is too surreal, too beautiful.
-I say as much to Sebastiaan and Gabriel (founder of Gray Langur Tours), my trekking companions atop the mountain.
+I say as much to Sebastiaan and Gabriel (founder of ), my trekking companions atop the mountain.

 “I know what you mean,” Gabriel laughs into the wind.
 “Sometimes I look at a view and want to shout ‘Oh come on, this can’t be real!’”